availproject/avail-uncharted/README.md

 Avail Uncharted is a program that is led by Avail's Exploration Team, dedicated to pioneering projects that push the modular space forward, expanding Avail's ecosystem, and collaborating with our developer community.

 2. **How can I contribute?** <br>
 You can get started by contributing to one of our existing open-sourced exploration projects listed above.
-We will also be launching our grants program soon to help fund teams to work on problems that align with Avail's goals.
+Eligible contributions (pull-requests) will receive a [Contributors Grant](grants/Open%20Source%20Contributors/contributor-grants.md) from the Avail team.
+If you'd like to help tackle one of our [active RFPs](grants/RFPs), feel free to apply for an [RFP Grant](grants/RFPs/RFP-Process.md).

 3. **I have an idea for a project, where should I submit it?** <br>
 You can reach out to us via mail at `exploration@availproject.org`.
 You may also proceed to post your ideas on our [Forum](https://forum.availproject.org/) and gather feedback from the Avail Team and the community at large.
 You may also [get in touch with us](https://airtable.com/app3uGEo7mZ5jbIfW/shrLfg0gF0RiQ7kfV) to schedule a meeting with a member of the Avail Team to help guide you.